turbot/steampipe-plugin-snowflake/docs/tables/snowflake_database_grant.md

 # Table: snowflake_database_grant

-Lists all privileges that have been granted on a database.
+Lists all privileges that have been granted on the database.

-**Note** This table requires an '=' qualifier for `database` columns
+**Note** This table requires an '=' qualifier for `database` columns.

 ## Examples